 Jack believes in the notion that if a thing doesn’t kill you it will make you stronger.
 He also has little patience for hand wringers.
 He wants to be the best lawyer that a father and a husband can be.

 He and his wife, Kathy, have four children.
-Four years ago, their youngest, Ellie, had her tonsils removed.
+Around 2004, their youngest, Ellie, had her tonsils removed.
 For some reason, she didn’t bounce back.
 She lost 30 pounds from a frame that already was thin.
 It was difficult for Ellie emotionally.
 Jack did what his father would have done.
 He gave encouragement.
 It took the form of a poem that became a children’s book.
 He titled it “Imagine When You’re Feeling Better: A Workbook for Hope and Healing.”
-The proceeds go to Josh Cares, a non-profit that provides companionship to critical care patients at Cincinnati Children’s Hospital Medical Center.
+The proceeds went to Josh Cares, a non-profit that provides companionship to critical care patients at Cincinnati Children’s Hospital Medical Center.

 “You could make a publication absolutely safe if you wrote it like a legal brief,” he says.
 “But no one would want to read it.”

 Jack is a commercial litigator with an emphasis on communications and media law.
 He is one of the region’s leading advocates for governmental transparency, having argued numerous cases in the Supreme Courts of Ohio and Kentucky and in appellate courts in the tri-state area.
-His clients have included The Cincinnati Enquirer, ESPN, Vogue Magazine, and television stations in 16 markets.
+His clients have included The Cincinnati Enquirer, the Associated Press, ESPN, Vogue Magazine, Courthouse News Service, NBCUniversal, and television stations in 16 markets.

 Jack serves on the firm’s Appellate Practice Group.
 Jack successfully argued a case before the United States Sixth Circuit Court of Appeals that prevented a title insurance company from denying coverage to a mortgage lender.
 Jack also argued a case in Ohio’s Eighth Appellate District that protected the rights of mortgage lenders in foreclosure actions.
 Both cases are leading precedents in the field.